 3. Do You Charge Upfront?

 The answer is no. Siegel Law takes all cases on a contingency fee basis, which means that our clients owe the firm nothing for expenses unless they are awarded a monetary settlement or we receive a favorable verdict at trial.
 All expenses will be deducted from the settlement or jury verdict.
 Not a dime will be taken out of your pocket.

 4. What Are Pressure Sores?

 Pressure sores, also called bed sores and pressure ulcers, are a common sign of nursing home abuse or neglect.
-They are caused by unrelieved pressure on the skin, typically near areas where the bones are close to the skin: the hips, back, elbows, and ankles.
+They are caused by unrelieved pressure on the skin.
+Bed sores typically appear near areas where the bones are close to the skin: the hips, back, elbows, and ankles.
 When pressure sores first show up, they’re just skin irritation.
 With prompt treatment, they typically have no lasting effects.
-When not treated quickly, however, later stages can result in serious damage not only to skin but also to muscle and bone.
+When not treated quickly, however, later stages can result in serious damage not only to the skin but also to muscle and bone.

 5. What Other Nursing Homes Do You Recommend?

 Choosing the right nursing home for your loved ones is a personal (and tough) decision.
 It is something you must decide on your own, or with the rest of your family.
 With that in mind, however, there are a few resources you can use to help with the decision.

 The Health Facilities Consumer Information System also lets you search for complaints against said facilities.
 You can use this tool to check on any homes you might be considering and see if complaints have been filed against them.